Renaldas0/Hackolanterns-Halloween-Game/README.md

 ## Introduction

-Hackthon Halloween is an interactive game where the player must go through a haunted mansion, keeping ahead of the angry ghost by answering mutiple choice questions, PUZZLES AND RIDDLES (?) in order to escape!
+Hackton Manor is an interactive game where the player must make their way through a haunted mansion via quiz questions and puzzles while keeping away from its resident ghost in order to escape!

 ## Goal